By Alyse Bacine

 • Using breath to access and release physically stored patterns

-• Integrating micro-movements with breath for more profound release
+• Integrating micro-movements with breath for a more profound release

 • Understanding the physiological basis of emotional experiences